top of page

 Mentors and facilitators will guide teams through the seven modules to develop the product / process in accordance with the design strategies for presenting the Final Pitch

-All activities carried out and support material will be available to participants for consultation for 12 months
+All activities carried out will be available to participants for consultation for 12 months

 TUITION FEE AND APPLICATION